nicolasdb/nicolasdb.github.io/_posts/design2/2019-01-15-arcadeBarTop.md

 subheadline:  "A great idea for Team-Building Workshop"
 title: "Customizing an Arcade Game."
 teaser: "After a week of work, a hand-made arcade cabinet was customized with a full electronic checkup."
+categories:
+  - design2

+image:
+   thumb: "/thumb/arcadebt-th.jpg"
 header:
   image: header_unsplash_2-970x.jpg
-  teaser: "/assets/images/post/arcadebt-th.jpg"
-  og_image: "/assets/images/post/arcadebt-th.jpg"
-categories:
-  - design2

 # tags:
 #   - Openfab
 #   - lasersaur